iunion/FLAnimatedImage/README.md

+## This Category just for test.
+Don't use it in your app.

 FLAnimatedImage is a performant animated GIF engine for iOS:

 - Plays multiple GIFs simultaneously with a playback speed comparable to desktop browsers